hashicorp/terraform/website/docs/language/expressions/references.html.md

-A provider attribute marked as sensitive behaves similarly to an [an input variable declared as sensitive](/docs/language/values/variables.html#suppressing-values-in-cli-output), where Terraform will hide the value in the plan and apply messages and will also any other values you derive from it as sensitive.
+A provider attribute marked as sensitive behaves similarly to an [an input variable declared as sensitive](/docs/language/values/variables.html#suppressing-values-in-cli-output), where Terraform will hide the value in the plan and apply messages and will also hide any other values you derive from it as sensitive.
 However, there are some limitations to that behavior as described in [Cases where Terraform may disclose a sensitive variable](/docs/language/values/variables.html#cases-where-terraform-may-disclose-a-sensitive-variable).